Skip to content

 Levels

 Every cell, being a quadtree, has an attribute called level, which is represented by an integer between 00 and 33.
 The level of an ordinary cell is always equal to the maximum of the levels of all its references.
-That is, level of an ordinary cell without references is equal to 00.
+That is, the level of an ordinary cell without references is equal to 00.

 Exotic cells have different rules for determining their level, which are described on this page in TON Docs.